 Behind the Ear and In the Ear

 5 Year Warranty Included.
-Rechargeable option for no extra cost.Widex Moment Full Range
+Rechargeable version is an additional £100 per aid.Widex Moment Full Range

 What does this style of Signia hearing aid offer for your money?